Jim Langley

 Ernest James Langley (7 February 1929 – 9 December 2007) was an English footballer noted for his pacey, rampaging runs from the left full-back position and his long throw-ins.
 He is remembered particularly fondly by supporters of Fulham for his long service with the club during which he helped them achieve promotion to the First Division during the 1958–59 season; by Queens Park Rangers fans for featuring in the side which won the Third Division title and sensationally beat First Division West Bromwich Albion in the League Cup Final in the 1966–67 season and by non-league side Guildford City where he remains one of their most successful former players.
 Langley also enjoyed a short spell as an England international, playing three games for his country in 1958.

 Club career

 Amateur

 Langley started his football career as an amateur playing for a number of non-league sides in the London area whilst still a teenager.
+At the age of fourteen he was the youngest player to play for Yiewsley.
 His ability was soon attracting attention and in 1946 Langley was given his dream move – First Division side Brentford signing him when he was still only 17.
 Langley's stay with the Bees did not last long however - his height of 5 feet 9 inches apparently counting against him with manager Harry Curtis - and the Londoner was soon looking for another club.

 As with many youngsters his age, Langley was called upon to do national service and it was while he was still in the army that Langley joined Guildford City in 1948.
 After a season playing with the Southern League side as an amateur, during which they narrowly avoided relegation, Langley turned professional in 1949.